RamonRemo/local_crud_example/README.md

-Sure, here's an improved version of the README:

----

 # Simple Realm CRUD App

 This is a simple app demonstrating the implementation of [Realm](https://pub.dev/packages/realm) for creating a local CRUD (Create, Read, Update, Delete) application with data persistence.